 We sell products to foreign corporations and deliver products to facilities located in foreign countries.
-To facilitate this process and to meet the long-term projected demand for our products, we have established a manufacturing facility in the PRC that performs most of the manufacturing activities for our memory subsystem products.
+To facilitate this process and to meet the long-term projected demand for our products, we utilize manufacturing facilities in the PRC, Taiwan and Korea where we produce our products.

 Selling and manufacturing in foreign countries subjects us to additional risks not present with our domestic operations, as we are operating in business and regulatory environments in which we have limited experience and that may impose materially different requirements.
-Further, the geographic distance from our headquarters in Irvine, California, compounds the difficulties of maintaining a manufacturing operation in the PRC.
+Further, the geographic distance from our headquarters in Irvine, California, compounds the difficulties of maintaining a manufacturing operation in the PRC, Taiwan and Korea.
 For instance, we may not be able to maintain the desired amount of control over production capacity and timing, inventory levels, product quality, delivery schedules, manufacturing yields or costs.
 Moreover, we will need to continue to overcome language and cultural barriers to effectively conduct these international operations.
 Failures in any of these areas could result in legal consequences or production delays and increased turnaround times, which could adversely affect our business.
-In addition, changes to the labor or other laws of the PRC or the economic and political conditions in the PRC, including increased industrialization in recent years, natural disasters, public health crises, including the occurrence of a contagious disease or illness, and other catastrophic events, could increase the costs of employing a local workforce or conducting our manufacturing operations in the PRC.
-Any of these factors could negatively impact any cost savings we experience from locating our manufacturing facility in the PRC.
+In addition, changes to the labor or other laws of the PRC, Taiwan and Korea or the economic and political conditions in the PRC, Taiwan and Korea, including recent heightened tensions between the PRC and Taiwan, increased industrialization in recent years, natural disasters, public health crises, including the occurrence of a contagious disease or illness, and other catastrophic events, could increase the costs of employing a local workforce or conducting our manufacturing facilities in the PRC, Taiwan and Korea.
+Any of these factors could negatively impact any cost savings we experience from locating our manufacturing facilities in the PRC, Taiwan and Korea.
 For example, in December 2021, the United States adopted the Uyghur Forced Labor Prevention Act ("UFLPA") which creates a rebuttable presumption that any goods, wares, articles, and merchandise mined, produced, or manufactured in whole or in part in the Xinjiang Uyghur Administrative Region of the PRC or that are produced by certain entities are prohibited from importation into the United States.
 These import restrictions came into effect on June 21, 2022.
 While we are not presently aware of any direct impacts of these restrictions on our supply chain, the UFLPA may have an adverse effect on global supply chains which could adversely impact our business and results of operations.
-Additionally, our management has limited experience creating or overseeing foreign operations generally, and the ongoing administration and operation of our PRC facility may require substantial amounts of time and attention by our management team, particularly if we encounter operational, legal or cultural difficulties or disruptions at our PRC facility.
+Additionally, our management has limited experience creating or overseeing foreign operations generally, and the ongoing administration and operation of our PRC facility may require substantial amounts of time and attention by our management team, particularly if we encounter operational, legal or cultural difficulties or disruptions at our PRC, Taiwan and Korea facilities.